Thymus citriodorus

 Thymus citriodorus, the lemon thyme or citrus thyme, is a lemon-scented evergreen mat-forming perennial plant in the family Lamiaceae.
 There has been a great amount of confusion over the plant's correct name and origin.
 Recent DNA analysis suggests that it is not a hybrid or cross, but a distinct species as it was first described in 1811.
-An analysis in a different study clustered Thymus citriodorus together with Thymus vulgaris, which is considered as one of its parent species (see below).
+An analysis in a different study clustered Thymus citriodorus together with Thymus vulgaris, which is considered one of its parent species (see below).

 T. citriodorus is an evergreen sub-shrub, growing to 0.1 m in height by 0.3 m in spread.
 It prefers full sun and well draining soil.
 The bloom period is mid to late summer, with pink to lavender flowers that are a nectar source for bees and butterflies.

 Uses

 Thymus citriodorus and its cultivars are grown as ornamentals, culinary herbs, and medicinal plants.
 In landscaping, the plants are often used as groundcovers or for planting in beds, between stepping stones, and in containers.
 In xeriscaping it is useful in hot, arid regions.
 The plant is drought-tolerant once established.
 As nectar-producing plants, they are cultivated in bee and butterfly gardens.

 The leaves are eaten raw in salads or used as a fresh or dried flavoring herb in cooking and for herbal teas.
 Other uses include essential oil, folk remedies, antiseptics, respiratory aids, aromatherapy, deodorants, perfumes, skincare and cosmetics.